-Campus Security Authority are administrators, directors and staff members, not a part of JSU-DPS, identified as having a significant responsibility for student and campus activities.
+Campus Security Authorities are administrators, directors and staff members, not a part of JSU-DPS, identified as having a significant responsibility for student and campus activities.
 The responsibilities include, but are not limited to, those responsible for student housing, disciplinary and campus judicial proceedings.
 The following is a list of some of Jackson State University's Campus Security Authorities (CSA):

-Francis White, LPC-S, NCC

-Director, Latasha Norman Center

-JSU Student Center, Suite 2102
+Shanice White, LPC-S, NCC Director, Latasha Norman Center JSU Student Center, Suite 2102 (601) 979-0374 shanice.n.white@jsums.edu

-(601) 979-0374

-frances.i.white@jsums.edu

-Dr. Erin Vaughn Interim Director or Residence Life Campbell College North, Suite 118 (601) 979-2326 erin.c.vaughn@jsums.edu vivian.l.fuller@jsums.edu
+Dr. Vance Siggers Director of Residence Life Campbell College North, Suite 118 (601) 979-2326 vance.siggers@jsums.edu